ChanelZM/blog-weekly-nerd/devtools.md

 >*"The Chrome Developer Tools (DevTools for short), are a set of web authoring and debugging tools built into Google Chrome."*
 >-[Chrome](https://developer.chrome.com/devtools)

 Let's be honest about one thing, if DevTools wouldn't exist, it would make our developers life's much more complicated.
-We can use it to access the console (such a powerful tool to debug), the html file (more debugging),css (guess what, more debugging) and to use it to change lines of code and seeing it live changing without changing it first in our local file and refreshing it again.
-They also added a button 'Toggle device toolbar' to view the page in several iPhone's and iPads.
+We can use it to access the console (such a powerful tool to debug), the HTML file (more debugging), CSS (guess what, more debugging) and to use it to edit lines of code and seeing your changes live without saving it first in our local file and refreshing it again.
+They also added a button 'Toggle device toolbar' to view the page in several iPhone's and iPads formats.
 These are the features every developer uses DevTools for.

 But there is more to it than just the features mentioned above.
-And if you're a young developer that has a lot to learn, I suggest reading this article and getting to know DevTools better because it will save you time.
+And if you're a new developer that has a lot to learn, I suggest reading this article and getting to know DevTools better because it will save you time.

 ## Sources Tab
 ### Adding/Changing code